kyegupov/comicplayer/README.txt

 Switch to root and issue the following commands:

-> apt-get install python-setuptools python-imaging python-fltk python-pygame unrar
+> apt-get install python-setuptools python-imaging python-gtk2 python-pygame unrar libgraphicsmagick3
 > easy_install pyunrar2

 You should be all set.
 Launch the application by issuing: